Diploma of Dance Teaching

 How to apply

 To find out whether the course is right for you, please first read our course prospectus.
-The application deadline has now passed for September 2016 intake and will open again in Autumn 2017 for intake in September 2018.
+The application deadline has now passed for September 2016 intake and will open again in January 2018 for intake in September 2018.